open-access-policies/streaming/_security_policies/sec_pol_005.md

 ### 1. Objective

-The objective of this policy is to establish requirements for assessing, managing, and monitoring security risks associated with third-party vendors and service providers who support the Company's video streaming platform operations, ensuring they maintain appropriate security standards and comply with regulatory requirements.
+The objective of this policy is to establish requirements for assessing, managing, and monitoring security risks associated with third-party vendors and service providers who support [Company Name]'s video streaming platform operations, ensuring they maintain appropriate security standards and comply with regulatory requirements.

 ### 2. Scope